In this post, we will be…

 Techniques and Exercises for Children

-Some of these grounding techniques can be easily adapted in the classroom.
+Some of these grounding techniques can be easily adapted as group grounding exercises in the classroom.

 Other useful techniques include:

-- These games can be modified so that they’re easier or more difficult, depending on the age of the child.
+- These games can be modified so that they’re easier or more difficult, depending on the age of the child and size of the group.
 For example, smaller children might perform better with a game that focuses on only items/colors/shapes/textures/people/animals that they can see.
 At each step, children can be asked to identify a different type of item (e.g., five colors, four shapes, and so forth).

 - Physical exercises such as imitating a tree can be useful.
 Legs can be planted firmly on the ground, backs straight, and arms stretched out wide.
 Children can be asked to pretend to be a tree swaying in the wind or a strong tree that doesn’t move.
 The physical act of drawing awareness to their bodies can be effective at focusing their attention.